 For many gardeners, one of the most exciting aspects of planning seasonal vegetable garden crops is the process of selecting new and interesting varieties of seed.
 When thumbing through seed catalogs, pages filled with unique and colorful cultivars can be quite enticing.
 While this is the case for many vegetables, it is especially true when growers begin the process of selecting which carrots to grow in the upcoming season, as there are many.
 Let’s learn more about the different types of carrots.

 Becoming Familiar with Different Carrots to Grow

 Carrots of both the hybrid and heirloom variety come in a wide array of shapes, sizes, colors, and tastes.
 Though diversity among carrot varieties is an asset, many of these are seldom offered in chain grocery stores.
-With so many options, finding kinds of carrots which are suited to the specific needs of growers is a task worth accomplishing.
+With so many options, finding kinds of carrots that are suited to the specific needs of growers is a task worth accomplishing.

-By learning more about each type of carrot, home growers can make better informed decisions regarding which types will grow well in their own gardens.
+By learning more about each type of carrot, home growers can make better-informed decisions regarding which types will grow well in their own gardens.

 Types of Carrots

-Nantes – Nantes carrots are most commonly known for their long, cylindrical shapeand blunt ends.
+Nantes – Nantes carrots are most commonly known for their long, cylindrical shape and blunt ends.
 Growing well in a wide range of conditions, robust Nantes types grow well in areas where it may be difficult for different carrots to grow.
 This includes gardens with heavier soils containing more clay.
 Due to this fact, Nantes carrots are often a popular choice with home gardeners.

 Types of Nantes carrot varieties include: